eorlowski/Parser/README.md

 For building unit tests: go to test folder and execute make

-Run the test with ./testparser.exe or "make test"
+Run the test with ./testparser.exe or "make test" in the rootfolder.

 You can use catch options like '-s'.